hotosm/drone-tm/docs/decisions/0002-flightplan-upload.md

 ### 5. Manufacturing Our Own Drone

 - This has been investigated as a possible option & may come to be in the future, as a longer term goal.
-- Once we have a cheap drone specifically for community mapping applications, we could load ArduPilot.
+- Once we have a cheap drone specifically for community mapping applications, we could load [ArduPilot](https://github.com/ArduPilot/ardupilot) (open-source flight controller software).
+- The drone would be stripped down to the essentials for orthophoto generation, reducing the overall cost.
+It would ideally also have replaceable components, making it easy to repair anywhere in the world.
 - This gives us ultimate flexibility and user experience refinement, at the cost of:
   - Reduced accessibility if we don't have enough drones, but other options are readily available.
   - Can't use existing fleet of drones present in communities globally.